Skip to main content

 • "Need" is the only criteria used to award most undergraduate financial aid (only about 4% of total financial aid funds available are not based solely on need)

-Financial need is the difference between UC San Diego estimated cost of attendance and your expected family contribution:
+Financial need is the difference between UC San Diego estimated cost of attendance and your Student Aid Index:

 Cost of Attendance